How ChexSystems Impacts Your Business

 - ChexSystems may access, store, and use your identifying information to the extent permitted by law.

-If you are denied a business bank account because of a poor ChexSystems score, you can choose banks that don’t use ChexSystems.
-Some providers will instead perform a soft pull of your credit to ensure there isn’t a risk in opening an account.
-However, you should attempt to resolve any items on your report so that it doesn’t become an issue for your business or you personally later.
+If you cannot open a business bank account due to a poor ChexSystems score, you can choose banks that don’t use ChexSystems.
+Some will instead perform a soft pull of your credit to ensure there isn’t a risk in opening an account.
+However, you should attempt to resolve any items on your report so that they don’t become an issue for your business or you personally later.

 As mentioned above, you can request a copy of your report once a year through the ChexSystems website.
 The report’s first page will show your information and any negative items filed against you or your business.

-You can file disputes on the ChexSystems website regarding any incorrect items on your report.
+You can file disputes on ChexSystems’ website regarding any incorrect items on your report.
 Once submitted, it has 30 days to research and correct any errors.

 The report will show check cashing inquiries, your inquiries, retail information, and the history of checks ordered.